lcandiot/MyWebsite/docs/blog/2025-08-WebsitesVitePress.md

 * Streamline entire projects by letting ChatGPT suggest structure and best practices

 This approach doesn’t just save time — it keeps me in the creative flow.
-I can focus on what I actually want to build, while ChatGPT takes care of the small obstacles that usually slow things down
+I can focus on what I actually want to build, while ChatGPT takes care of the small obstacles that usually slow things down.

 In many ways, working like this feels like pair programming with an AI: it challenges me to reflect on my choices, while giving me the confidence to move faster toward a polished result ✅